Blogs

 As a lone working employee, you run the risk of becoming a victim of violence, abuse, or aggression.
 You can also fall, trip, or become unwell.

 When you work alongside other colleagues, there is usually someone nearby who can help you if an incident occurs.
-But if you work alone, you need another means to raise an alarm.
-If you have a buddy system in place, this could be contacting your work buddy.
+But if you work alone, you need another means to raise an alarm- often relying on a buddy system.

 Advantages of a Buddy System